-In this annual report, unless otherwise indicated: all references to the "EU" are to the European Union; all references to "euro" or "€" are to the lawful currency of the European Union; all references to the "U.K." are to the United Kingdom; all references to "pounds sterling," "Sterling," "Sterling," "British pounds" or "£" are to the lawful currency of the United Kingdom; all references to the "United States" or the "U.S." are to the United States of America; and all references to "U.S.\$," "U.S. dollars," "dollars" or "\$" are to the lawful currency of the United States.
+In this annual report, unless otherwise indicated: all references to the "EU" are to the European Union; all references to "euro" or "€" are to the lawful currency of the European Union; all references to the "U.K." are to the United Kingdom; all references to "pounds sterling," "sterling," "Sterling," "British pounds" or "£" are to the lawful currency of the United Kingdom; all references to the "U.S." are to the United States of America; and all references to "U.S.\$," "U.S. dollars," "dollars" or "\$" are to the lawful currency of the United States.